SamRixford/LetterBoxd-Rating-Predictor/README.md

-# LetterBoxd-Rating-Predictor
+# Letterboxd-Rating-Predictor
-Scraping movie data off of Letterboxd and using the data to create an algorithm that can approximate an unreleased movie's projected rating.
+Scraping movie data off of LetterBoxd using BeatifulSoap to get the data from the HTML.